FK Admira Prague

 FK Admira Prague is a Czech football club located in Prague-Kobylisy, Czech Republic.
 It currently plays in the Bohemian Football League, which is the third level of competition in the country.
-They played two seasons in the Bohemian Football League, but were relegated in the 2014–15 season, then promoted back for 2015–16.
+They played two seasons in the Bohemian Football League, but were relegated in the 2014–15 season, then promoted back in 2019.
 The biggest rival of this club is FK Meteor Prague VIII.